Position

 NDT Inspector Job Description Sample

 We are seeking a skilled NDT Inspector to join our team.
-The NDT Inspector will be responsible for performing non-destructive testing (NDT) on various materials and components to ensure they meet quality standards and specifications.
-This role requires a keen eye for detail, strong technical skills, and the ability to work in a fast-paced environment.
+The ideal candidate will be responsible for performing non-destructive testing (NDT) to ensure materials and components meet safety and quality standards.

 Responsibilities:

-• Collaborate with engineering and production teams to ensure testing schedules are met and any issues are addressed promptly.
+• Collaborate with engineering and production teams to identify and resolve any defects or issues.

 Qualifications

-• Certification in a recognized NDT method (e.g., ASNT, NDE, or equivalent).
+• Certification in a relevant NDT method (e.g., ASNT, NDT Level II/III).

-• Minimum of 3 years of experience in NDT inspection.
+• Minimum of 2-3 years of experience in a similar role.

-• Strong understanding of materials science and engineering principles.
+• Strong understanding of materials science and testing principles.

 • Excellent analytical and problem-solving skills.